kimdesok/Korean_Voice_Phishing_Detection/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/selfcontrol7/Korean_Voice_Phishing_Detection/HEAD)

-# AI-based Voice Phishing Detection in Korean Texts
+# Deep Learning based Detection of Fraudulent Phone Calls in Korean Transcripts
-Several machine learning and deep learning methods were developed to classify texts in Korean involved with voice phishing [1][2].
+Several machine learning and deep learning methods were developed to classify texts in Korean involved with 'voice phishing' [1][2].
-This repository is organized as below:
+This fork is derived from the original repository organized as below:
-- **Attention** : contains source codes for investigating mostly an attention-based detection model and comparing its performance to other models such as CNN-BiSLTM, BiLSTM, LSTM, and CNN models
+- **Attention** : contains source codes for investigating the performance of an attention-based detection model compared to others such as CNN-BiSLTM, BiLSTM, LSTM, and CNN models
 - **Data_Collection_Preprocessing** : contains source codes for preprocessing raw data and create the datasets
-- **KoBERT** : contains source codes for implementing a KoBERT detection model
+- **KoBERT** : contains a source code and a related dataset for implementing a pretrained KoBERT based detection model.
 - **ML_DL_models** : contains  source codes for implementing a shadow ML and DL models

+## Datasets
+- 2,927 entries of texts transcribed from the actual phone conversation resulting in a transcript dataset called KorCCVi (or KorCCViD)
+- 2,232 entries from non fraudulent call texts whose topics range from travel, food, movies, pet care, etc.  Just ordinary conversation but rather long (repsonses and length data not shown).
+- 695 entries from supposedly fraudulent call texts whose topics range from calls about illegal or criminal financial transactions, bank loans, suspected involvement of criminal activities etc.
+- No special characters were present in the transcripts but some duplicates removed.
+Non fraudulent 2,232 vs. Fraudulent 692 transcripts
+- Preprocessed to remove stop words such as ["을", "를", "이", "가", "은", "는", "ㅡ", "의", "에","에서", "로", "으로", "에요", "예요", "으시","XXX", "xxx"], extra characters, etc (more detailed description may be needed).
+- From the fraudulent transcripts, 42,415 counts of unique vocabulary and 222,943 counts of words were prepared.
+- From the non fraudulent transcripts, 255,394 counts of unique vocabulary counts and 3,453,048 counts of words were prepared.

 ## Classification of Voice Phishing Texts vs. Normal Phone Conversation Texts
 ### A. Attention-based CNN-BiLSTM model
-This model has been implemented in a script named 'Att-Based CNN-BiLSTM for Detecting Korean Vishing.ipynb' available at https://github.com/selfcontrol7/Korean_Voice_Phishing_Detection/tree/main/Attention (the original repository created by the first author[1][2])
+The model has been implemented in a script named 'Att-Based CNN-BiLSTM for Detecting Korean Vishing.ipynb' available at https://github.com/selfcontrol7/Korean_Voice_Phishing_Detection/tree/main/Attention (the original repository created by the first author[1][2])

 Several minor things to mind before a fully blown execution of the script: <br>